Do Panthers Scream? Coming Face to Face with the Eastern Cougar Phenomenon

 For many months I was convinced that we had heard a panther.
 It was certainly a cat-like ‘scream,’ and it sounded too big, too hair-raising to come from a bobcat.
 But the more I looked into the possibility of me hearing the big cat, the more I began to wonder.
 I could not even determine if they existed at all in the eastern U.S. My friends around Murphy and Hayesville, North Carolina, some of whom claimed similar experiences as mine, were convinced that there were “painters” in the mountains.
 Nearly everyone claimed to at least know someone who had encountered a panther.
 Yet, the biologists with whom I spoke were decidedly more skeptical.

 Thirty years ago, there were many biologists who believed that the eastern cougar still roamed the deep mountain fastnesses of the east, primarily because they believed that there was enough wild space in the southern Appalachians to support a reproducing population, but recent searches conducted by federal and state wildlife agencies, as well as numerous advocacy groups, have turned up empty.
 After an extensive review of available studies and eyewitness accounts, U.S. Fish and Wildlife biologist Mark McCulloch concluded in 2011 that there are no longer any reproducing populations of panthers in the east outside of Florida.
-Just two months ago, the USFWS recommended the removal of the Eastern Cougar, puma concolor cougar, from the endangered species list, and it was not for the good reason.
+Just two months ago, the USFWS removed the Eastern Cougar, puma concolor cougar, from the endangered species list, and it was not for the good reason.

 So if the panthers are all gone, why do people keep claiming to see or hear them?
 Every year a few credible reports trickle in from across the Eastern U.S. McCulloch says that most are cases of mistaken identity.
-People are confusing them with dogs, bears, bobcats, and large house cats, he argues, and their scream with the sounds of foxes and owls.
+People are confusing them with dogs, bears, bobcats, and large housecats, he argues, and their scream with the sounds of foxes and owls.
 He acknowledges that there might be some genuine encounters with panthers, but he believes that the cats involved are likely escaped pets.

 Mistaken identity can only partly explain what he terms the ‘eastern cougar phenomenon.’
 Why are so many people convinced that they’ve seen or heard the big cat when in reality it was likely a bird?
 Many writers have offered their take.
 Biologist Gerry Parker has theorized that the sightings might have something to do with a collective sense of guilt at mankind’s destruction of the environment.
-Chris Bolgiano, one of the nation’s foremost experts on the eastern panther phenomenon, has suggested that panther sightings are probably a “cultural projection” or perhapsa reflection of something deeper than culture, “a primal expression of the human understanding of nature.”
+Chris Bolgiano, one of the nation’s foremost experts on the eastern panther phenomenon, has suggested that panther sightings are probably a “cultural projection” or perhaps a reflection of something deeper than culture, “a primal expression of the human understanding of nature.”
 Naturalist Scott Weidensaul believes that accepting the extinction of the panther diminishes the world.
 “Deep down in our overcivilized hearts,” he writes, “we need the world to be bigger, and more mysterious, and more exciting than it appears to be in the cold light of day—especially in this age, when the planet shrinks daily and no place seems truly remote or unknown.”

 Just to make things even more complicated, even if perhaps a few isolated individual panthers survived the the deforestation, the tourists, the cars, and the hunters of the past 100 years, no one really knows if the eastern cougar screams (or screamed—if you prefer the past tense).
 While biologists can examine the skulls and preserved specimens, it is next to impossible to know what sounds the creature made without direct observation.
 And here’s the thing: nineteenth-century observers, the last people that really had the chance to make such an observation, could not agree on this simple question.